top of page

 Everand is one of the best eBook Apps

-Everand has a huge library of general and translated fiction, which I absolutely adore.
-Buying translated books where I live can get expensive (and often they’re just not available).
-Everand fixes that problem beautifully.
+Everand has a HUGE library of general and translated fiction, which I absolutely love.
+Buying translated books where I live can get expensive (and sometimes they’re just not available).
+Everand fixes that problem.

-And bonus: your subscription includes both eBooks and audiobooks!
+Bonus: Everand subscription includes both eBooks AND audiobooks!
 Some titles even offer both formats, so you can switch between reading and listening depending on your mood (or how much laundry you have to fold 😂).

-Seriously, if you love exploring books from different cultures, Everand is a must.
+Seriously, if you love exploring books from different countries and cultures, Everand is a must.

 Pros